 This combined technology is not at all medical facilities.
 PET-CT is not a replacement for high-quality, contrast-enhanced CT or magnetic resonance imaging (MRI) scans.
 But doctors may prefer a patient get a PET-CT along with these tests.
 Patients can check with their health insurance provider to see if their plan covers the combined PET-CT scan.

-For more information about pancreatic cancer diagnosis and imaging tests, contact Patient Central.
+For more information about pancreatic cancer diagnosis and imaging tests, contact PanCAN Patient Services.

 How Should You Prepare for a CT Scan?